weijiewang87/wei_jie_wang_bachelor_project/README.md

 ## trained_models

 In this folder, there is one pytorch model that was the best performing one during 100 epochs.
-And, there are three quantized models that were originally from the pytorch model.
+And, there are three quantized models that went through different quantization techniques.

 ## training_result_images